 Two decisions are possible for a statistical procedure for a given vehicle family:

-(a) ‘Sample pass’ outcome shall be reached when the decision chart from Table 5 gives a "PASS" outcome for the current cumulative sample size 'n' and the count of failed results 'f'.
+(a) ‘Sample pass’ decision shall be reached when the decision chart from Table 5 gives a "PASS" decision for the current cumulative sample size 'n' and the count of failed results 'f'.

 (b) ‘Sample fail’ decision shall be reached when, for a given cumulative sample size 'n', when the applicable decision chart from Table 5 gives a "FAIL" decision for the current cumulative sample size 'n' and the count of failed results 'f'.

-If no decision is reached the statistical procedure shall remain open and further results shall be incorporated into it until a decision is reached.
+If no decision is reached (“UND”), the statistical procedure shall remain open and further results shall be incorporated into it until a decision is reached.

 Table 5 Decision chart for Part C pass/fail verification